johnperry-math/AoC2023/README.md

 #### Ada

-I finally come to gripswith the Ada 2022 construction
+I finally (?) come to grips with the Ada 2022 construction

     Some_Array := [
       Some_Range => (
          for Ith of Some_Range => Do_Something_With (Ith)
       ),
       others => Default
     ]

 I realized later that the issue that required me to use this was bad design, so I fixed that, and this disappaered.